bodowinter/phd_thesis/README.md

 - iconicity_ratings.csv : iconicity ratings co-collected with Lynn Perry, Marcus Perlman and Gary Lupyan (Ch.
 6, 8)
 - phonesthemes_hutchins_1998.xlsx : hand-coded phonesthemes based on Hutchins (1998) appendix (Ch.
 6)
 - ELP_pronunciations.csv : phonological codings from the English Lexicon Project (Ch.
 6)
+- ch6_experiment_list.csv : lists which stimulus combinations were used in each list of the experiment in Ch.
+6
+- ch6_r_words_stimuli.csv : the stimuli table used for the experiment in Ch.
+6
+- nonword_study_batch1_rough_instructions.xlsx : experiment data from Qualtrics, rough condition (Ch.
+6)
+- nonword_study_batch2_smooth_instructions.xlsx : experiment data from Qualtrics, smooth condition (Ch.
+6)

 ### Script files: